4.3 Implementing Change

 • The nurse manager collects data from team members affected by the changes and ensures their commitment to success.

-• Early adopters are identified as change agents on the unit who are committed to improving patient safety by implementing evidence-based practices such as bedside handoff reporting.
+• Early adopters are identified as change agents on the unit who are committed to improving client safety by implementing evidence-based practices such as bedside handoff reporting.

 • Action plans (including staff education and mentoring), timelines, and expectations are clearly communicated to team members as progressive change objectives.
 Early adopters are trained as “super-users” to provide staff education and mentor other nurses in using bedside handoff checklists across all shifts.